 (ADD NAME OF SCHOOL/COLLEGE)

-Procedures for managing low-level concerns or allegations against staff (including supply staff, contractors and volunteers)
+Policy and procedures for managing low-level concerns or allegations against staff (including supply staff, contractors and volunteers)

 Commitment to review

 These procedures will be flexible to change and will be reviewed on an ongoing basis to reflect where there are any changes in government legislation or any changes in the duty of statutory agencies in child protection and/or the wider safeguarding agenda.
 If it is not appropriate to refine the procedures during the year, then this will be done as a matter of course on yearly basis by a named person responsible below, who shall be accountable for that action.